OzAmram/OzAmram.github.io/_pages/about.md

-I also regularly write for [ParticleBites](https://www.particlebites.com/), which summarizes recent particle physics papers at the undergraduate level.
+I semi-regularly write for [ParticleBites](https://www.particlebites.com/), which summarizes recent particle physics papers at the undergraduate level.
 You can read some of my recent posts [here](https://www.particlebites.com/?author=30).

-I also (occasionally) post to my non-physics related blog [EthicalAnalysis](https://ethicalanalysisblog.wordpress.com/).
+I also had to my non-physics related blog I keep meaning to get back to [EthicalAnalysis](https://ethicalanalysisblog.wordpress.com/).